brikis98/yevgeniy-brikman-homepage/_posts/2011-07-16-3-web-development-tools-youve-probably.md

 Incredibly useful so you don't have to find hosting for a project while you're just hacking/testing.
-For example, if you have [Rails](http://rubyonrails.org/) server running at `http://localhost:3000`, all you have to do is run `localtunnel 3000` in your terminal and you'll get a URL (e.g. `http://8bv2.localtunnel.com`) that routes to your Rails app and can be accessed by anyone on the web.
+For example, if you have [Rails](http://rubyonrails.org/) server running at `http://localhost:3000`, all you have to do is run `localtunnel 3000` in your terminal, and you'll get a URL (e.g. `http://8bv2.localtunnel.com`) that routes to your Rails app and can be accessed by anyone on the web.
 A big thanks to [Jeff Lindsay](http://www.linkedin.com/in/progrium) for building localtunnel,